OmarAboElnaga/Real-State-PowerBI-Dashboard/README.md

 ## ✅ Recommendations

-- **Boost Investment in 3-Bedroom Properties:** Highest ROI and popularity suggest more listings or developments in this segment.
+- **Boost Investment in 2-Bedroom and 1-Bedroom Properties:** Highest ROI and popularity suggest more listings or developments in this segment.
 - **Focus on Low-Performing Cities:** Investigate Dodowa for local challenges, and develop targeted marketing or property upgrades.
 - **Salesperson Training:** Encourage underperformers like Tulika and Charles through coaching and performance incentives.
-- **Capitalize on Q4 Trend:** Consider running promotions or scaling operations in the final months of the year to leverage higher demand.
-- **Optimize Costs:** Since costs are relatively high compared to profit, identify areas where operations can be more efficient.
+- **Optimize Costs:** Since the cost to revenue ratio associated with 3-Bedroom properties are significantly higher than those of other property types, it's important to identify opportunities to streamline operations and improve cost-efficiency.

 ---